maryanne-n/music-lessons/README.md

 ![TOP Landing Page Visual Brief](/images/odin-project.png)

 Note: Responsive styles have been applied.
-In order to view the page layout that reflects the brief, please ensure your browser size is a minimum of 1160px width.
+In order to view the page layout that reflects the brief, please ensure your browser size is a minimum of 1140px width.

-:zap: Live demo coming soon! :zap:
+:boom: Live demo is up as of 6 March 2022! :boom:

 ##### Image Credits